Almonds and Olivez

 This was observed in a double-blinded placebo-controlled clinical trial conducted by Johnson et al. (2014) over an Eight (8) week period where participants, after consuming Twenty-two grams (22g) of the frozen-dried blueberry powder mixture, experienced a reduction in both systolic and diastolic blood pressure.
 On the other hand, no change was observed in participants who received the control powder.

 Additionally, the participants who consumed the blueberry powder also experienced a boost in their nitric acid levels.
-The researchers concluded that daily consumption of blueberries has the potential of reducing blood pressure as well as arterial stiffness due in part to its ability to increase the production of nitric oxide in the body.
+The researchers concluded that daily consumption of blueberries has the potential to reduce blood pressure as well as arterial stiffness due in part to its ability to increase the production of nitric oxide in the body.

 You can read more on blood pressure and blueberries’ impact in this article: